tleong000/tas-workshop-dev/05_Networking/readme.md

 Time to go a bit into platform architecture.
 Discuss the TAS front door with local load balancers that own IPs that resolve from a wildcard domain in DNS.
 This allows for any url within a domain to be directed to the front door IPs of the foundation.
 Custom domains are possible as well, but they need to be configured individually.

 Once through the front LB, traffic will pass to the GoRouters.
-These carry a route tables linking your chosen URL to the IPs and Ports of your application instances running on the diego cells.
+These carry a route tables linking your chosen URL/path to the IPs and Ports of your application instances running on the diego cells.

+Describe how Routing works and how you can assign an FQDN or FQDN/Path to an application for proper routing through the gorouters.
+If appropriate, talk about TCP routing as well and how Ports are reserved.

 # Blue-Green Deployment
 Express the sheer power of this capability.
 As possibly the best example of how this can be used, would be a Blue-Green deployment.
+CF PUSH is an service-impacting command, and downtime will occur as the app is staged and deployed on top of the running app.
+Blue/Green can help.
 Animated slide will display how this works to upgrade or push a new version of an app with zero downtime, the ability to fully test, and rapid rollback.

 **This is one of the most powerful capabilities and demos in this session.
 Take time to focus on this and explain it fully.**